Features & Benefits

 Introduction

 Messages in binary protocols are often defined using ad hoc encodings.
 They are especially prevalent in bandwidth constrained systems such as wireless protocols where bit efficiency is important.
-These messages cannot be easily described using existing message description languages such as ASN.1, or in the case of CSN.1, the notation does not support message parser generation well.
+These messages cannot be easily described using existing message description languages such as ASN.1, or in the case of CSN.1, the notation does not support auto-generation of message parsers well.

 Without a formal notation to capture this type of messages, they are often described informally using tables, illustrations, and plain English.
 This forces software engineers to implement the message parsing code by hand.
 Some standards define a large number of messages, many of which have complicated structures.
 Hand coding these parsers leads to long development cycles and error-prone code.